What is Luna?

 What is the Luna Concierge team?

-Luna has a dedicated Concierge team that’s ready to help therapists, live: Monday-Friday, 8am-6pm Pacific and Saturday-Sunday, 10am-4pm Pacific.
-The Concierge team can help with scheduling requests, billing questions, and tips for how to get the most out of the therapist app.
+Luna has a dedicated Concierge team that’s ready to help therapists, live: Monday-Friday, 6am-6pm Pacific (9am-9pm Eastern) and Saturday-Sunday, 6am-4pm Pacific (9am-7pm Eastern).
+The Concierge team can help with scheduling requests, tips on how to get the most out of the therapist app, and clinical support.

 What is the Luna Safety Shield®?